ansible-community/antsibull/README.md

 Unless otherwise noted in the code, it is licensed under the terms of the GNU General Public License v3 or, at your option, later.

+antsibull is covered by the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html).

 ## Using the Sphinx extension

 Include it in your Sphinx configuration ``conf.py``::